 Write procedures that explain exactly (step by step) what needs to be done.
 Write them as if the person who will be expected to follow them knows absolutely nothing about property tax or your office and is not familiar with anything else relative to the assessor's functions.
 (This is certainly the case with new employees who are not familiar with property tax).
 Once written, make sure that everyone gets a copy and, more importantly, understands the procedures.
 Set up a workshop so that the procedures are explained in detail and allow enough time for a question and answer session.
 Remember if your county's personal property valuation system is poorly or under

-&lt;sup>7See Section 7-36-14 A. (3). p 40.
+&lt;sup>7See 7-36-14 A.(3)

-&lt;sup>8See Section 7-36-21, NMSA 1978. p 59.
+&lt;sup>8See 7-36-21 & 7-38-7.1

+Ibid.